FelixFriede/CODE-Reinforcement-Learning/README.md

 - Read the README :)
 - Respect folder architecture, I do not want to pull random logs
+- Please add any python generated files such as caches that I missed to the .gitignore
+- Make sure you update requirements.txt

 ---

 ## How to run anything.

+Create your own venv in the root folder CODE-Reinforcement-Learning.
+I used pyenv, ChatGPT knows how to use that.
+(The Tutorial on its website is suboptimal)

+---

 Once run (obviously with your path)